factsheet – reducing wandering

 A final option is to train your cat to spend time outdoors using a harness and lead.
 Lead-walking may be a great way for your cat to enjoy the outdoors in safety, and a rewarding experience for both you and your cat.
 See our factsheet on Harness and Lead Training for more information.

 Keep in mind that cats who have had lots of outdoor access in the past will need to be provided with enough stimulation indoors to stop them becoming bored and destructive.
 Multi-level scratch posts, interactive toys, and window perches are perfect for this.
-Have a look at our factsheet Happy, Healthy Indoor Cats for more information.
+Have a look at our factsheet on Indoor Cats for more information.
+It is possible to train your cat to enjoy indoor time if they have had lots of outdoor access, it just takes time and patience.

 While all care has been taken in preparing this document, it is intended to provide general information only and should not be taken as constituting professional advice.
 Mention of a product or business does not mean endorsement by Cat Protection.